olekssy/pqc_bridge/README.md

 A lightweight Rust library for post-quantum cryptography providing secure key management, encryption, and digital signatures using NIST-standardized algorithms.

 **Key Features:**
-- 🔐 Simple API for quantum-resistant cryptography
+- Intuitive API for building secure, quantum-resistant communication systems
-- ⚡ Hybrid encryption (ML-KEM/Kyber + AES-256-GCM) + digital signatures (ML-DSA/Dilithium)
+- Unified Rust library and CLI tool in one package for file-based and programmatic operations
-- 🔒 Automatic memory zeroization for secret keys
+- Hybrid encryption (Kyber x AES-256-GCM) and signatures (Dilithium x SHA3-256)
-- 💾 JSON serialization and CLI for file-based operations
+- Provides NIST Level 3 192-bit security for encryption and signatures
-- 🎯 NIST FIPS 203 (ML-KEM-768) and FIPS 204 (ML-DSA-65) compliant
+- Compliant with NIST FIPS 203 (ML-KEM-768) and FIPS 204 (ML-DSA-65)

 ## Quick Start